MTienNg/Small-Ransomeware-for-Learning-Purposes/README.md

-# Small Ransomware
+# 🚀 Small Ransomware
-## Building a Small Ransomware for Learning Purposes
+## 🔒 Building a Small Ransomware for Learning Purposes

-> **Disclaimer**: This project is created for educational purposes only.
+> ⚠️ **Disclaimer**: This project is created for educational purposes only.
 The author does not condone or support the use of ransomware for malicious purposes.
-The code is provided to help understand how ransomware works.
+This code is provided to help understand how ransomware works and how to protect against it.

-## Table of Contents
+## 📑 Table of Contents
 - [Overview](#overview)
 - [Features](#features)
 - [Technical Details](#technical-details)